 Filling the balloon with methylene blue will change the color of the urine and alert you of a deflated balloon before migration and obstruction will occur.
 The device such as ReShape duo has the relative advantage over other devices as it has a nearly zero incidence of intestinal obstruction.
 See the article on ReShape duo Balloon for details.

 Related: Side Effects of Gastric Balloon

-Another complication is the development of ulcer in the stomach following balloon placement.
+Another complication is the development of an ulcer in the stomach following balloon placement.
 It occurs as a result of irritation of the stomach by the balloon or not taking recommended acid reducing medication.
-The incidence of gastric ulceration is about 2.5% (Yap Kannan & Nutt, 2013).
+The incidence of gastric ulceration is up to 10% (ASMBS).
 It manifests as a burning epigastric (upper abdominal) pain.
 The severe form may be accompanied by vomiting of blood.

 A sudden abdominal pain after intragastric balloon placement, even several weeks or months later, should raise the suspicion of gastric perforation (Koutelidakis et al., 2008).
 Though a rare complication, it is a life-threatening one.
 Irritation of the stomach wall and pressure necrosis has been proposed as the mechanism underlying gastric perforation after balloon placement.